 While dental bridges are attractive and can last for years, they are generally not permanent; most bridges will function properly for five to 10 years without the need for revision.
 For more information about dental bridges, please refer to our questions about your dental bridge.

-If you live in Barrie or Toronto, and would like to learn more about your tooth replacement options, please contact the Molson Park Dental Office to schedule your personal consultation.
+If you live in Barrie or Toronto, and would like to learn more about your tooth replacement options, please contact the Chapnick Dental Office to schedule your personal consultation.

 How Your Existing Teeth Support Dental Bridges

 Your healthy teeth that are adjacent to the missing tooth space in your smile act as anchors for a traditional dental bridge.
 Dr. Chapnick prepares these teeth to be covered with Empress porcelain dental crowns by removing a small amount of tooth enamel.
 The dental crowns are custom-made in a dental laboratory so that they fit perfectly on your teeth and can hold a tailor-made artificial tooth in the empty gap.
 This is considered a fixed dental bridge because it is not removable like facelift dentures.

 Dentists use certain terms to refer to the different components and types of dental bridges:

 - Abutment teeth: the anchor teeth that are fitted with dental crowns.

 - Pontic: the artificial tooth that sits between the abutment teeth.